-The needs of every catastrophically injured service member are different, and a Smart Home from Building for America’s Bravest program is specifically catered to the unique needs of its recipients.
-Smart Homes host a myriad of features such as automated doors and lighting, wider doors and special showers to accommodate wheelchairs, cabinets and counters that can be raised and lowered, and central heating and air condition systems that can be controlled by iPads.
+The needs of every catastrophically injured service member are unique.
+A smart home from our Building for America’s Bravest program is designed and constructed to meet the specific needs of its recipients.
+Smart homes features include, but are not limited to, automated doors and lighting, wide doorways and special showers to accommodate wheelchairs, cabinets and counters that can be raised and lowered, and central heating and air conditioning systems that can be controlled by tablets.

-Through your donations, the Building for America’s Bravest program can help America’s bravest military heroes support their families and live the rest of their lives as independently as possible.
+Through your donations, the Building for America’s Bravest program helps America’s bravest military heroes support their families and live the rest of their lives as independently as possible.
 A contribution of any size is fully tax-deductible and greatly appreciated.
-If you can donate your time and talents, T2Trun.org is always looking for volunteers for events held around the country.
-If you are a part of a corporation looking to make an impact please email email@example.com
+In addition, if you’re able to donate time and talent, we’re always looking for volunteers for events held around the country.
+If your corporation is interested in learning about sponsorship opportunities, please email email@example.com